KarrieK/pandas_data_cleaning/README.md

    ...:
    ```

-  We want to combine these three data frames into a single data frame that we can analyse.
-To do this we are going to concatenate them.
+  To do this we are going to concatenate them using pd.concat

 ```
 In [4]: frames = [df1, df2, df3]

 In [5]: result = pd.concat(frames)
 ```
+While I'm a fan of pd.concat you can use .append to join your dataframes together.
+Check our the code below:

+`result = df1.append([df2, df3])`

 ###Cleaning

-First thing we do is make a copy of our data
+Before we touch a single object we need to make a copy of our data first

 `df2 = df.copy()`

+Now we can get cracking.
+Hopefully at this point you have an idea of how your data is dirty and how you can clean it.
+Howver if you suspect that maybe everything isn't what it seems and that that pesky csv format has led to disjointed data in columns we can check that out.

+To peer into our data in a single column and make sure it only contains dates and no postcodes or amounts and no names we can use the following command:

+`df2.DATE.value_counts().sort_index()`

+This will give us a list of all the unique entries and the number of each.
+Any unslightly data whcih has bled in from other columns should be clustered at the bottom ready for you to strip out.

-Maybe our amounts are a string 1,234,222 and we want them as 1234222 so we can convert them into a numeric value.
+But maybe we're good to go, but our data types are all wrong.
+Perhaps our amounts are a string 1,234,222 and we want them as 1234222 so we can convert them into a numeric value.
 Then we need to remove the commas.
 To do this we are going to use `str.replace()`
 ```
 df2['amount'] = df2['amount'].str.replace(',', '')
 df2.head()